usiqwerty/vibecli/docs/config.md

 Main config is stored in `~/.vibe/config.json` (or equivalent directory in Windows).

-It keeps settings that are applied when `vibe` starts up.
+It stores settings that are applied when `vibe` starts up.

 | Key        | Description                                                                                    |
 |------------|------------------------------------------------------------------------------------------------|